+Have you considered the diversity of books in your early childhood service and explored the messages the books present?
 Work by Associate Professor Helen Caple and Dr Ping Tian highlight this (in the blog below).
-Their analysis of award winning children’s books in Australia found a staggering representational dominance– over the last 20 years non-white people made up just 12% of main characters.
-This week as we explore book week lets have the fun and celebrate great books, but lets also take time to seek quality in all aspects, to reflect on what we share with children and pay special attention to how we consider representation and diversity.
+Their analysis of award-winning children’s books in Australia found a staggering representational dominance–over the last 20 years non-white people made up just 12% of main characters.
+While we do celebrate great books, let’s also take time to seek quality in all aspects, to reflect on what we share with children and pay special attention to how we consider representation and diversity.

-A highlight for Australian children’s literature is the announcements of the Children’s Book Council of Australia (CBCA) Book of the Year award winners.
-This year’s winners were announced on Friday October 16—right before the start of CBCA’s Book Week on October 19.
+A highlight for Australian children’s literature is the announcements of the Children’s Book Council of Australia (CBCA) Book of the Year award winners (2020).
+The winners were announced on Friday October 16—right before the start of CBCA’s Book Week on October 19 2020.

 Making the shortlist brings great exposure for the books and their creators.
 The shortlisted books are put on special display in public school libraries and supermarket shelves.
 They are even made into teaching resources, suggesting an exploration of the book’s themes, for instance.

 Crucially, award lists contribute to the “canon” of literary works that become widely read.
 This canon is distributed through libraries, schools and homes.
 Sometimes, benevolent relatives give them as gifts.

 We investigated the diversity — including ethnicity, gender and sexuality — of the 118 shortlisted books in the early childhood category of Book of the Year between 2001 and 2020.
 We also examined diversity among the 103 authors and illustrators who have made the shortlist over the past 20 years.

 Our yet unpublished study found most (88%) human main characters in the shortlisted books were white; none of the main characters were Asian, Black or Middle Eastern.